 Emotions From This Week’s Story

 My Emotions From This Week’s Story are all over the place.
-I have loved this woman since before I even knew she existed and came into my life.
-When I met her, it was like my other half.
+I have loved this woman since before I knew she existed and came into my life.
+When I met her, she was like my other half.
 The fun we have had, the tears we have cried, the food we have cooked, and the yardsales we have done.
 My goodness.
-Shared histories, shared life stories, so much of my adulthood has had her and her family in it.
+Shared histories, life stories, so much of my adulthood has had her and her family in it.

 How We Operate

 When we are both up, we are a bit hard to handle.
 We giggle like schoolgirls, bake, talk, and fix the world’s problems.
 I love all of our history.
 It has shaped me into who I am today.
 It’s like we can read each other’s thoughts.
 We feel when things are not correct, and we call each other out, in love, when we are screwing up.

 Life was good until it wasn’t for a season.

 There was a moment or decade that we struggled.
 That was a hard chunk of time because I missed my friend.
 I knew she was struggling, but there was nothing I could do.
 Letting her go and not be a daily part of each other’s lives was the hardest thing ever.

 Things happened, as you can read in her story.
 Yet, there is so much of her story that had to be left out for a variety of reasons.
 One day, she will share it for all to hear, and it will be used for God’s glory.
 The strength she has exuded has been that of Christ.

 Even in the darkest moments, she knew that she was His daughter—a daughter of the King.
 I cannot adequately articulate how proud I am of where she is now compared to where she was 20+ years ago.
 Or even last year!